dbrgn/tangible/README.rst

 Tangible
 ========

+**WARNING: Project is still under initial development.
+Git history may be changed and force-pushed at any time.**

 Tangible is a Python library to convert data into tangible 3D models.

-It generates code for different backends like OpenSCAD.
+It generates code for different backends like OpenSCAD or ImplicitSCAD.

 The workflow is as follows::